Roasted Chicken in a Thai Green Curry Sauce

 • Remove the chicken to a plate and keep warm.

-• Return the pan to the hob, and add the Curry paste – see NOTE 1 – it will sizzle fiercely, so now is the time to use your splatter guard.
+• Return the pan to the hob, and add the Curry paste – see NOTE 1 – it will sizzle fiercely, so now is a good time to use your splatter guard.

 • Stir the paste with a wooden spoon to allow the spices to waken up.